GSA/piv-guides/_userguides/01_digital_signing.md

 <br/>

-## Add Multiple Digital Signatures

-If two or more approvers need to digitally sign a document, you can use the _signature line_ or _invisible signature_ method.

-### Add Multiple Signatures Using Signature Lines
+## Add Multiple Digital Signatures Using Signature Lines
-**<NOTE: Whether the 1st approver creates all signature lines for all approvers and then sends to each one or whether each approver creates his/her own signature line is unclear.
-Steps seemed to say both.>**

 Once you digitally sign a document, you can send it to other approvers for them to digitally sign. (**Note:**&nbsp;&nbsp; The first approver should create the signature lines for all approvers before sending the document to the second approver.)

 1. If you are the second (or other) approver, open the document you've received.
 Double-click your signature line.